dhmmasson/testDrivenDevelopment/Home.md

  * The output your program generates (e.g. java -jar pandora.jar -o avgAltitude file1.dfr ==> 1234.56) and,
  * The output of our program for the same test.

 If it is different, someone has an error.
-Make sure to follow the [instructions](./Instructions)
+Make sure to follow the [instructions](./Instructions).
+If you think our version is having a problem, do not hesitate to [open an issue](https://github.com/Estia-advanced-programming/pandora-public/issues) so that we can investigate further.

-# Pandora - a flight data recorder analyzer
+# Pandora - a Flight Data Recorder Analyzer
-Pandora is a tool to analyze flight record data to provide information to the operating company.
+Pandora is a tool to analyze flight record data to provide summary and high-level information based on low-level sensor data (e.g., fighter jet position).

 ## Project description